john48k/IT342-ASTROGLOW/README.md

-## List of features for Web Application Features
+## 📝List of features for Web Application Features
 - **Import Music**
   - Users can upload new music files from their devices.
   - The system automatically updates the music library when changes occur.